What is the difference between a scrub, a peeling and an exfoliant?

 • A scrub uses physical, often coarse particles to mechanically remove dead skin cells.

-• An exfoliant is the umbrella term or collective term for both scrub and
+• An exfoliant is the umbrella term or collective term for both scrub and peeling.

 How do you choose the right method for your skin type/skin condition?

-For healthy skin it is important to choose a method that suits your specific skin type and condition:
+For healthy skin, it is important to choose a method that suits your specific skin type and condition:

 • Sensitive skin: Choose a gentle peel or a mild exfoliator that works without too much abrasion.